Headquarters Decentralized Files - Records

 - Lot 59D539 indicates the 539th transfer from a departmental office in calendar year 1959

 A “Lot File” may remain intact once it is accessioned by the National Archives.
-In many cases, numerous Lot Files that constitute segments of a single series retired at different times are combined into one archival series, such as the nine Lot Files combined to form the series “Conference Files, 1949-1963” in the records of the Executive Secretariat.
+In many cases, numerous Lot Files that constitute segments of a single series retired at different times are combined into one archival series, such as the multiple Lot Files combined to form the series “Conference Files" among the records of the Executive Secretariat.
 In other cases, a Lot File may be split into more than one series.
+Please note that records in the National Archives are identified and located using the record group and entry numbers, not the Lot number.

 Among the major Departmental organizations for which there are records are: